fodela/Data-Structure-and-Algorithm/lessons.md

 ## Stacks Queues and Deques

+All three uses array or list and its methods.
+NB: For me, the front or first of the list is the index len(array) - 1, while the rear, back or last of the list is at index 0
+Still just my thoughts:

+- Prepend - add things to rear.
+We implemented it here using " .insert(0,item) "
+- Append - add items to the front.

 ### Stacks

 A stack is an ordered collection of items where the addition of new items and the removal of existing items always takes place at the same end.